manuq/agora-docs/about.md

     It's a development tool used by the Xi libraries and the Omega activities.
     It automates depedency management for JavaScript projects.

-### Native implementations, in progress
+### In progress ports

-* linux
+* Linux

-    Composed by a minimal set of Fedora packages plus builds of the common elements described above.
-It runs inside a chroot inside another linux distribution and as a standalone image, either virtualized or natively.
+    It's based on a typical Linux distribution.
+It allows to run native gtk applications using the broadway backend.

-### Native implementations, planned
+### Planned ports

-* gonk
+* Gonk

     It's based on Mozilla's gonk, which is in turn based on Android.
 The main benefit is that it allows to run Agora on mobile devices.